webplatform/mediawiki-conversion/README.md

 While creating this project, the following happened and may happen to you too:

-1. Templates that ends up creating bogus HTML when you convert into Markdown.
+* Templates that ends up creating bogus HTML when you convert into Markdown.
-2. File uploads are on external Swift endpoint, we had to ensure image reference to become local before running import.
+* File uploads are on external Swift endpoint, we had to ensure image reference to become local before running import.
-3. Code samples on many services (Dabblet, JSBin, CodePen, etc).
+* Code samples on many services (Dabblet, JSBin, CodePen, etc).
 Where are they, so we can back them up.
-4. Too many file uploads, only commit ones that are still in use.
+* Too many file uploads, only commit ones that are still in use.
-5. Some HTML blocks contains useful data, but would be inuseful to be persisted in raw HTML.
+* Some HTML blocks contains useful data, but would be inuseful to be persisted in raw HTML.
 How about moving them into the "Front matter" for use in a static site generator.
+* Converting into Markdown only using RegExes is **very hard**.
+Use [Pandoc][pandoc] internally as converter.

 Those made us make a few adjustments in the configuration and patch the `SyntaxHighlight_GeSHI` extension.
 See [webplatform/mediawiki-conversion#19 issue](https://github.com/webplatform/mediawiki-conversion/issues/19)